|

 Varnay who declined.

-shows Varnay's independence and her strong character, but it also
+not only shows Varnay's independence and her strong character, but

-explains why there are not too many commercial recordings of complete
+it also explains why there are not too many commercial recordings

-opera's, studio recordings and recitals with the soprano made by the
+of complete operas, studio recordings and recitals with the soprano

-leading record companies of the world.
-Taking part in Decca's Stereo
+made by the leading record companies of the world.
+Taking part in

-Ring could have been a prelude to more Decca recordings.
-Apparently
+Decca's Stereo Ring could have been a prelude to even more Decca recordings.

-Astrid Varnay was a performing artist more than she was a recording
+Astrid Varnay was a performing artist in the opera theatre, more so

-artist and by the mid nineteen sixties she may have considered that
+than a studio recording artist, and by the mid nineteen sixties she

-of her career and had recommended her to be coached by Hermann Weigert,
+in the start of her career and who had recommended her to be coached

-labels, recordings of live performances and of an occasional recital.
+labels of live performances and an occasional recital.

 apparently obtained by Marcel Prawy from the Austrian Broadcasting